Want your coffee to actually taste strong—not just hot and dark?

 Using more coffee in your brew results in a stronger-tasting cup of coffee.
 The more coffee beans you use, the more powerful your coffee will taste.

-To make stronger coffee, using more ground coffee, you want to use at least 25% more than you’re used to.
+To make stronger coffee, you should use at least 25% more ground coffee than you’re used to.

 By adding more coffee, you can easily taste the difference and adjust the amount of ground coffee per serving as you go.
 Have a look below for the amounts I recommend per cup of coffee: